lukaskratzel/ba/content/proposal/objective.typ

 == Implement User Binding and Session Management

-Prewarmed containers require a mechanism for injecting user-specific configurations without compromising isolation. @fig:activity-diagram illustrates this flow.
-When a student starts an exercise, Theia Cloud first checks for available prewarmed pods.
-If one exists, the system skips the costly provisioning and initialization steps and directly binds the user environment, injecting authentication tokens, repository credentials, and workspace settings into the running container.
+As outlined in @fig:activity-diagram, prewarmed containers require a mechanism for injecting user-specific configurations without compromising isolation.
 The binding mechanism prevents credential leakage and ensures proper session cleanup while supporting the Artemis Scorpio extension workflow for problem statements, submissions, and test feedback.
 This work will allow the user-to-pod assignment process to happen at runtime of the prewarmed session.